luigiminardim/UnB-FinalProject-DnsOverBitcoin/report.md

 Bitcoin's scripting language, `Script`, is purposefully non-Turing-complete.
 It lacks loops and complex state-handling capabilities, making it more predictable, secure, and less prone to complex bugs.
 Consequently, creating an NFT-like system on Bitcoin is more challenging.
-It is impossible to deploy a single, all-encompassing contract to manage a domain registry.
+Deploying a single, all-encompassing contract to manage a domain registry is impossible.
 Instead, the desired functionality must be built by combining Bitcoin's simpler base components—transactions and UTXOs—in clever ways to represent the state and ownership of unique digital assets.

 The Bitcoin Script is a stack-based language.
 Operations are executed sequentially, pushing data onto and popping data off a data structure called a stack.
-A common legacy script known as "Pay-to-Public-Key-Hash" (P2PKH) locks a UTXO to the hash of a public key.
+A typical legacy script known as "Pay-to-Public-Key-Hash" (P2PKH) locks a UTXO to the hash of a public key.
 The locking script looks like this:

 ```bash